 You’ve got some time to kill at home?
 Grab a few oranges (or apples) and perfect your juggling skills.
 This video says that it is so easy that you can learn it in 10 minutes—let me know how that turns out for you!

 This could be the simple random act of kindness of buying food from a restaurant and dropping it off to someone you see that is in need, or an entire afternoon spent volunteering at a shelter.
 Either way, giving will make you feel good.

 43. ✦ Change Your Hair

 Go as extreme or tame as you want, but do something very different from what you are used to — push your comfort zone.
-It can be as harmless as trying a different part (if you’ve worn the same one for years) or trying a different updo.
+It can be as harmless as trying a different part (if you’ve worn the same one for years) or trying out some temporary hair color chalk or even a different updo.
 It can also be as drastic as a full head of fluorescent pink hair or an artistically shaved side.
 Just make sure that you keep the style for at least full 24-hours and make an appearance out in public!
+Get some ideas here:

 This will be an invaluable goal to learn that will save you tons of money in the future.
 No…it doesn’t sound like fun.
 Yes…you might get dirty.
 But, need I remind you that it will be a new experience and you will learn something?

 Edmunds has a great article on how to change your oil that will make it easy (and way cheaper than taking it to a shop!)

 A charity walk is one way to raise funds for a good cause.
 It can be for the homeless, the elderly, the sick, or for a community project.
 You can help organize one in your local community or you can just participate.
 You’ll be hitting two birds with one stone: you’ll be able to contribute for a good cause and you’ll be reaching our required number of steps for the day in no time!